eclipse-hono/hono/site/content/component/http-adapter.md

 ## Port Configuration

-The REST protocol adapter can be configured to listen for connections on
+The HTTP protocol adapter can be configured to listen for connections on

 * a secure port only (default) or
 * an insecure port only or
 * both a secure and an insecure port (dual port configuration)

-The REST protocol adapter will fail to start if none of the ports is configured properly.
+The HTTP protocol adapter will fail to start if none of the ports is configured properly.

 ### Secure Port Only